 # # #

-- INDEX PAGE MENU: Step 1 of How To Research Store Fixtures.
-Accessed from top-level menu above.
-The Topic Index Page Menu provides a central hub for researching almost 650 named fixture threads, and to provide alphabetical access by thread Title.
+- TOPIC INDEX MENU: Step 1 of How To Research Store Fixtures.
+Accessed from the top-level menu.
+The Topic Index Menu provides a central hub for researching the almost 1,000 named fixture threads and provides alphabetical access by thread Title.
 Individual Index Pages host a gallery of post images for that thread, all individual Post Titles that relate, as well as a link to that page’s Pinterest Board at the bottom.

-- SEARCHING FOR TOPIC INDEX PAGES: Step 2 of How To Research Store Fixtures.
-Searching <Index: Term> will result in a list of Index Pages with the “Term” in the Title or Body.
-Searching <“Index: Term”> WITH QUOTES will narrow the resulting list of Index Pages to those with the “Term” in the Title only (not in the Body).
+- SEARCHING FOR TOPIC INDEX PAGES DIRECTLY: Step 2 of How To Research Store Fixtures.
+Rather than using the Topic Index Menu, use the FixturesCloseUp website’s built-in <Search> function in the Top Level Menu or Right-Hand Rail.
+Searching “Index: Term” where “Term” is the keyword of interest will result in a list of Index Pages with the “Term” in the Title or Body.
+Searching “Index: Term” WITH QUOTES will narrow the resulting list of Index Pages to those with the “Term” in the Title only (not in the Body).
+Do remember to include the colon (:) immediately after the word “Index.”
 Try searching both ways to see the result then use creatively and alternately to zero in on the results you need.

 - PINTEREST BOARD MENU: Step 3 of How To Research Store Fixtures.
 Accessed from the top-level menu.
-The Pinterest Board Menu provides a central hub for researching a named thread, linking out to that Pinterest Board for a completely visual search of images.
+The Pinterest Board Menu provides a central hub for researching a named thread visually on Pinterest by linking out to that Pinterest Board for a complete visual search of images.
 Only one photo from any individual post is represented on the Pinterest Board.
 So if you see an interesting photo pin, you should follow it to the Post to see if additional worthy images exist.
+Know that the FixturesCloseUp Pinterest Board topics are only a subset of the Topic Index titles, in that Pinterest cannot support the full Topic Index list.

 - CASE STUDIES: Step 6 of How To Research Store Fixtures.
 One specialized Index Page worthy of note is that aggregating the thread of “Case Studies.”
 Studies listed cover specialized situations broader than a single fixture type.
 Examples of Case Studies include Scuba Dive Shop Outfitting“ Rago Brothers Leatherworks” “Helen & Ed’s Tree Farm Retail” and more.
-Though listed as a named topic under the Index Page Menu, the quickest way to access this resource is to search <“Index: Case Studies“> in quotes.
+Though listed as a named topic under the Index Page Menu, the quickest way to access this resource is to search <“Index: Case Studies“> in quotes or go to Index: Case Studies directly.

 - BEST OF FIXTURES COMPENDIUMS: Step 7 of How To Research Store Fixtures.
 For completely up-to-date listings of posts following specific fixtures do use the Topic Index Page listings for access.
 But fixture information that has reached a critical mass is often rebroadcast as a “Best of” post to feature the treasure trove for regular readers.
 See a list of these at “Best of Fixtures Compilations Index Page”